And here we are for the eighth pairing of that famous screen team of Spencer Tracy and Katharine Hepburn, the 1957 comedy Desk Set.

 I think this is a fun movie.
 I admit, the EMERAC computer in some ways dates this movie, considering this was the age when computers took up most of a room, as opposed to the much smaller PCs, laptops, tablets, etc. that most of us are used to by this time.
 Of course, the worry about technology replacing people is still around, so that still keeps the movie somewhat current.
 But to see the reference library in action is kind of fun.
 I enjoyed seeing the ladies able to rattle off some information off the top of their heads, while going off in the library to find other information (of course, it’s nice to see how patient people were back then, as I can’t see people being as happy today if Google were to take that long to answer any questions like that).
 But, my point here is that I enjoy this movie, and would heartily recommend it to anybody!

-The movie is available on Blu-ray and DVD from Twentieth Century Fox and is one hour, forty-four minutes in length.
+The movie is available on Blu-ray and DVD from Twentieth Century Fox.

 My Rating: 8/10